We put laundry powders and liquids to work on 10 common stains including grass, blood, baby food and chocolate ice cream.

 How we test

 We wash specially stained fabric swatches in our lab.
-We add bath towels to approximate a typical load of washing.
 These swatches are used by detergent companies and consumer organisations worldwide.

 One swatch is stained with nut oil, milk and a colour pigment.
 This swatch is used to measure performance on “everyday grime”.
-The other swatches test a detergent’s cleaning ability on nine common stains: collar and cuff grime; grass/mud; olive oil; make-up; chocolate ice cream; baby food; and blood.
+The other swatches test a detergent’s cleaning ability on nine common stains: collar and cuff grime, grass/mud, olive oil, make-up, chocolate ice cream, baby food, tomato, engine oil and blood.

 We test detergents in a “normal” wash cycle, which is what a consumer is most likely to choose for an everyday load.
-After washing, we measure how much of the stain was removed from each swatch using a spectrophotometer.
+After washing, we measure how much of the stain was removed from each swatch.

 Cold vs warm water